desiderantes/gemnasium-gradle-plugin/README.md

       root@docker:/invalid-dep-project# echo $'plugins {\n  id("java")\n}\nrepositories {\n  maven(url = "http://invalid.com")\n}\ndependencies {\n  implementation("junit:junit:4.13")\n}\n' > build.gradle.kts
       ```

    1. Execute the plugin against the new invalid project created above:

       ```shell
       root@docker:/invalid-dep-project# /gradle-plugin-builder/gradlew --init-script /gemnasium-gradle-plugin-init.gradle gemnasiumDumpDependencies
       ```

       Output:

       ```shell
       > Task :gemnasiumDumpDependencies FAILED

       FAILURE: Build failed with an exception.

       * What went wrong:
       Execution failed for task ':gemnasiumDumpDependencies'.
       > Project has 1 unresolved dependencies
       ```

       The output contains the new error message we implemented, as expected.

+   1. If you make further changes to the source code in `/gemnasium-gradle-plugin` and want to execute the modified plugin against the local test project, you'll need to run the `publishToMavenlocal` command as explained in step `3.
+Build and publish the updated plugin code...` above to re-compile and publish the updated plugin to the local maven repository.

 ## Publishing